hashicorp/terraform-provider-aws/docs/MAINTAINING.md

 ### Pull Request Review Process

+Throughout the review process our first priority is to interact with contributors with kindness, empathy and in accordance with the [Guideliness](https://www.hashicorp.com/community-guidelines) and [Principles](https://www.hashicorp.com/our-principles/) of Hashicorp.

+Our contributors are often working within the provider a hobby, or not in their main line of work so we need to give adequate time for response.
+By default this is two weeks, but it is worth considering taking on the work to complete the PR ourselves if the administration effort of waiting for a response is greater than just resolving the issues ourselves (Don't wait two weeks, or add a context shift for yourself and the contributor to fix a typo).
+As long as we use their commits, contributions will be recorded by Github and as always ensure to thank the contributor for their work.
+Roadmap items are another area where we would consider taking on the work ourselves more quickly in order to meet the commitments made to our users.

 Notes for each type of pull request are (or will be) available in subsections below.

 - If you plan to be responsible for the pull request through the merge/closure process, assign it to yourself